CliMA/ClimaSeaIce.jl/docs/src/timestepping.md

 ## Split Runge-Kutta 3 Timestepper (Default)

-The Split Runge-Kutta 3 (SplitRK3) scheme is a third-order accurate method that performs three substeps per full time step.
+The Split Runge-Kutta 3rd order (`SplitRungeKutta3`) scheme is a 3rd-order accurate method that performs three substeps per full time step.
 This is the default timestepper and is recommended for most applications.